Olathe Public Schools Early Childhood Programs

 - Early Childhood Special Education: Our Early Childhood Special Education programs serve children who demonstrate a significant delay in one or more areas of development (cognition, motor, social, communication, adaptive).
 Services can be provided within a range of environments.

-- Jump Start: Olathe's Jump Start program serves 4-year-old children the year before kindergarten who meet at-risk criteria (teen parent, free lunch, parents speak a language other than English, single parent, migrant status, referral from DCF, parent lacks a high school diploma or GED).
+- At-Risk Preschool / Jump Start: Free preschool and transporation may also be available for children who meet certain criteria (teen parent, free lunch, parents speak a language other than English, single parent families, migrant status, child in foster car, child is homelss, parent lacks a high school diploma/GED).

-- Kids Count Screening: If you suspect your child has a developmental delay, the district can complete a developmental screening at no cost to you.
+- Developmental Screening: If you suspect your child has a developmental delay, the district can complete a developmental screening at no cost to you.
 Screenings include developmental testing for all areas (cognition, motor, social, communication, and adaptive).

 - Olathe Head Start: Olathe Head Start serves children between the ages of 3 and 5 who meet program requirements from the federal government.

 - Olathe Parents as Teachers: Parents as Teachers promotes optimal early development, learning, and health of children by supporting and engaging their parents and caregivers through home visits, playgroups, screenings, and resources.
-Visit their website.
+Visit the Parents as Teachers website.

 These programs and services are designed to help build a strong foundation for lifelong learning.